 Mark Less

 Take homework, for instance.
-If you're still assigning it (read THIS POST for my views on that), don't feel like you need to mark every response the child gives you!
-You can't be sure that it was done independently, so the work can't really be used for formal grading anyway, so why not just mark it as complete or not complete?!
+If you’re still assigning it (read THIS POST for my views on that), don’t feel you need to mark every response the child gives you!
+You can’t be sure that it was done independently, so the work can’t be used for formal grading anyway, so why not just mark it as complete or not complete?!

 Another solution is to have your students use an app like Seesaw to document their learning digitally.
 They can record a video or take a snapshot of their learning that you can assess in moments rather than marking a pages-long test.
 Learn more about Seesaw by visiting the website or checking out this popular blog post: